unrealwork/atsd-use-cases/research/us-auto/README.md

 Further, the above chart details the Consumer Price Index (CPI) for four types of common consumer vehicles.
 The categorization system ranks vehicles by size and load.
-The only class of vehicle which showed a significant increase in overall cost during the observed period was the D Class, mostly populated by sport utility type vehicles.
+The only class of vehicle which showed a significant increase in overall cost during the observed period is the D Class, mostly populated by sport utility type vehicles.

 ## Conclusion